The information on this page was provided by the law school.

 - Honors graduates of our LLM program are eligible for admission to the JSD Program in Intercultural Human Rights, a program established in 2005.

-- Miami, home of St. Thomas University School of Law, is both an international gateway to Latin America and the Caribbean and a center of global commercial, financial, and cultural activity, making it an environment well suited for our international program.
+- Miami, home of St. Thomas University College of Law, is both an international gateway to Latin America and the Caribbean and a center of global commercial, financial, and cultural activity, making it an environment well suited for our international program.

 - The program’s intellectual environment is only matched by the stunning natural beauty of South Florida.